 The Balance of Grass and Tree Cover Dashboard is an industry initiative that identifies trends in woody vegetation and ground cover.
 The dashboard, created by Cibo Labs, involves the integration of 30 years of satellite data to detect annual trends in woody vegetation and seasonal trends in ground cover.

 Overall, Australia’s grazed agricultural lands are increasing in woody vegetation.
-In fact, the amount of tree cover in Australia has increased over the last 30 years.
-Total net woody vegetation on grazing properties in Australia has increased from 23.77% in 1995 to 25.48% in 2021.
-Also, over the past decade the net area of grazing land under forest in Australia increased by around 3 million hectares or around 2.5% of total forest area, despite significant impacts of fire and drought in that time.
+In fact, the amount of tree cover in Australia has increased over the last 27 years.
+Total net woody vegetation (inclusive of forest and woodlands) on grazing properties in Australia has increased by 7.5% or 8 million ha between 1995 and 2022 – lifting from 107 million ha in 1995 to 115 million ha in 2022.

 In addition, farmers like Paul Crook are actively reforesting their lands, using indigenous plants to help increase biodiversity and also contribute to animal wellbeing by providing shade and shelter for their livestock.

-The annual change in Australia's forest area is calculated by application of forest area change data from Australia's National Inventory Report 2021 (DCCEEW 2023a,b) to the total forest area figure of 133.6 million hectares determined by ABARES using the Multiple Lines of Evidence process.
+Total forest area on Australian grazing properties fluctuated until 2008, however, has been increasing since 2008.
+The annual change in Australia's forest area is calculated by applying the forest area change data from the Australian Government's annual National Inventory Report to the total forest area figure determined by ABARES using the Multiple Lines of Evidence process.

-The United Nations Food and Agriculture Organization reported on Australia’s reforestation with an average annual net gain in forest area between 2010-2020 of 446,000 hectares per year, representing an area around 2.5% of Australia’s total forest area.
-This is second only to China with an average annual net gain of 1,937,000 hectares per year.
+The United Nations Food and Agriculture Organization reported on Australia’s national reforestation with an average annual net gain in forest area between 2010-2020 of 446,000 hectares per year, representing an area around 2.5% of Australia’s total forest area.

-Here is why carbon neutral red meat is good meat, with the Australian red meat industry actively working to reduce greenhouse gas emissions.
+Here is why carbon conscious red meat is good meat, with the Australian red meat industry actively working to reduce net greenhouse gas emissions.

 How livestock makes the best use of available land in Australia.